3dtof/DemoApplications/README.md

 <h1>TinTin (OPT8241/OPT9221)</h1>

-    people_counter - demo running on Ubuntu 14.04 (Pandaboard and PC) using Voxel SDK that show people tracking/counting
+    people_tracking - demo running on Ubuntu 14.04 (PC) using Voxel SDK that show people tracking/counting using blob and contour analysis

     glass_gesture - demo running on Ubuntu 14.04 (Pandaboard and PC) that use OPT8241 to see hand movement and use it for mouse control.

+    hand_tracking - demo running on Ubuntu 14.04 (PC) using Voxel SDK that show hand/finger tracking morphology/contour analysis